Amazon Bookstore Cooperative

 Amazon Bookstore Cooperative was a feminist bookstore located in Minneapolis, Minnesota, that operated from 1970 to 2012.
-It was the first lesbian/feminist bookstore in the U.S. The shop was named after the Amazons, a mythological tribe of fierce and independent women.
+It was the only lesbian/feminist bookstore in the U.S.at some point, but certainly not at its beginning.
+The shop was named after the Amazons, a mythological tribe of fierce and independent women.
 In 1994 Amazon.com was founded and within a year, problems started for Amazon Bookstore.
-Terms of a lawsuit by Amazon bookstore resulted in a small settlement, and a requirement that Amazon Bookstore go by the name 'Amazon Bookstore Collective' to reduce confusion with Amazon.com.
+Terms of a lawsuit by Amazon bookstore resulted in a settlement, and a requirement that Amazon Bookstore go by the name 'Amazon Bookstore Collective' to reduce confusion with Amazon.com.